bhoreal/docs.bhoreal.com/docs/start.md

 ![Bhoreal](images/bhoreal_mini_back_microcontroller.jpg)

 The Bhoreal Mini Slim uses the ATmega32U4 microcontroller for its processing power.
-You can download the datasheet [http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Summary.pdf ] (here).Some of its key features are as follows:
+You can download the datasheet [http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Summary.pdf ](here).Some of its key features are as follows:
 ARM 32-bit Cortex™-M3 CPU Core
 72Mhz operating frequency, 1.25 DMIPS/MHz (Dhrystone 2.1)
 128KB of Flash memory